jcjollant/gakneeboard/README.md

 * Multitower airport stuggle : CYVR is not showing a frequency

 # TODO
+* Show list of frequencies for selection in corners list
 * Add SEO tags
 * Add separators in Corner data selectors
 * User setting to choose what to display as runway label